tklebel/rOpenSci-blog/draft.md

 Another thing I took up
 during this re-write was regularly benchmarking my functions.
-Since I lacked (and still lack) the technical expertise to know which approach would be faster, I had to benchmark possibilities to figure it out.
+Since I lacked the technical expertise to know (by design) which approach would be faster, I benchmarked possibilities to figure it out.
 The following benchmark compares three versions of extracting the text from the node named `volume`.
 Especially the first two seemed very similar to me and it was not at all obvious, which one would be faster.